gelles-brandeis/tapqir/docs/source/tutorials/part_ii_linux.rst

 Part II: Tapqir analysis (Linux)
 ================================

-In this tutorial we will use a linux computer to analyze the Data set A in `Orbadayev et al., 2021`_.
+In this tutorial we will use a linux computer to analyze the Data set A in `Ordabayev et al., 2021`_.
 The data are taken from `Rosen et al., 2020`_ and have already been preprocesssed using `imscroll`_ (`Friedman et al., 2015`_).

 Set up the environment